pharo-graphics/Bloc/src/Bloc-Geometry.package/BlAttachAnchor.class/README.md

-I represent a line anchor and compute start and end position of a line.
+I represent an anchor of a geometry element, which is driven by anchor positions.

 See my subclasses for a different anchor strategies.